Figure 1. Silicon.

-Silicon is a dark-gray, metalloid element, the second most abundant element in Earth's crust (25.7% by mass).
-Silicon occurs in various forms including silicate minerals and quartz.
-It has a diamond-like crystal structure, although it can also exist in an amorphous state.
-Silicon is used in alloys and to make semiconductor components.
+Silicon (Si) is a dark-gray, metalloid (or semimetallic) element (see Figure 1), which is the second most abundant element in Earth's crust (25.7% by mass).
+It occurs naturally in various forms, including minerals composed of silicates and those, such as quartz, composed of silicon dioxide.
+Silicon has a diamond-like crystal structure (see Figure 2), although it can also exist in an amorphous state.
+It is used in its elemental state in alloys and to make semiconductor components.

 |relative atomic mass||28.086|